Love these Altec Lansing ATP5 amplified speakers.

 Thus, during disassembly of the subwoofer (big) unit in the above picture, we spotted the open power line fuse in the bottom tray, and replaced it.
 Then, the new one blew immediately upon power up.

 So, started reading around the circuits with a volt ohm meter.
-This revealed a short circuit across one of the main power supply bridge rectifier bridges; a KBU603 four-diode package.
+This revealed a short circuit across one of the main power supply bridge rectifier diodes; a KBU603 four-diode package.

 Then, to further narrow down where the short was, and to rule out the bridge itself as the current-sucking culprit, we unsoldered the KBU603, suspecting them to be bad.
 But the meter still read a short across the minus terminal and one side of the AC input, even with the bridge diodes disconnected.
 Plus, out of circuit, all four diodes in the bridge read good diode action.
 Nope, not the bridge.